About Activities of the Mayors Association of Designated Cities

 Mayor of Yokohama City: Takeharu Yamanaka

-Mayor of Sagamihara City:
+Mayor of Sagamihara City: Kentaro Motomura

 Mayor of Niigata City: Yaichi Nakahara

-Mayor of Shizuoka City: Nobuhiro Tanabe
+Mayor of Shizuoka City: Takashi Namba

-Mayor of Hamamatsu City: Yasutomo Suzuki (Vice Chairman)
+Mayor of Hamamatsu City: Yusuke Nakano

 Mayor of Nagoya City: Takashi Kawamura

-Mayor of Kyoto City: Daisaku Kadokawa (Vice Chairman)
+Mayor of Kyoto City: Koji Matsui

-Mayor of Osaka City:
+Mayor of Osaka City: Hideyuki Yokoyama

 Mayor of Sakai City: Hideki Nagafuji

-Mayor of Kobe City: Kizo Hisamoto (Chairman)
+Mayor of Kobe City: Kizo Hisamoto (Chair)

 Mayor of Okayama City: Masao Omori

-Mayor of Hiroshima City:
+Mayor of Hiroshima City: Kazumi Matsui (Vice Chair)

 Mayor of Kitakyushu City: Kazuhisa Takeuchi

-Mayor of Fukuoka: Soichiro Takashima (Vice Chairman)
+Mayor of Fukuoka: Soichiro Takashima (Vice Chair)

 Mayor of Kumamoto City: Kazufumi Onishi